Xaldew/Lab1-RayTracing/README.md

-# EDAN35 Lab 1 - Whitted Ray Tracing
+# EDAN35 Lab 1 - Whitted Ray Tracing - Test 1

 Lab1-RayTracing contains the source code for the first assignment of the Computer Graphics course [EDAN35][] taught at [Lund University][LU].